 LVT Flooring - Pros, Cons, Install, & CostNovember 29, 2019

 Vinyl flooring continues to increase in popularity despite the numerous flooring options available on the market.
 In fact, you might be surprised to know that approximately 18 percent of flooring sales are vinyl.
 Luxury vinyl tile (LVT) offers many features that make it stand out above the rest.
 While many homeowners love its realistic designs, water-resistant and waterproof properties, and low maintenance, it may not be the right choice for some homeowners.
-To help you make a fully informed buying decision, follow along as we explore some of the pros and cons of LVT flooring.
+To help you make a fully informed buying decision, follow along as we explore some of the pros and cons of Luxury Vinyl Flooring.

 Pros of LVT